 - Investing and savings apps

 The primary appeal of neobanks, particularly for millennials, is their streamlined and tech-centered approach.
-Neobanks offer mobile banking but they can go beyond the standard features and offer things like faster loan approval and funding compared to regular banks, low or no banking fees at all, broader ATM network access or ATM refunds and built-in money management and budgeting tools that give millennial banking customers more control over their finances.
+Neobanks offer mobile banking, but they can go beyond the standard banking features.
+They offer things like faster loan approval and funding compared to regular banks.
+Neobanks have low or no banking fees at all, broader ATM network access or ATM refunds, and built-in money management and budgeting tools.
+All of these features give millennial banking customers more control over their finances.

 Because neobanks are often branchless, they typically have lower overhead costs.
-That allows them to pass on higher interest rates on deposit accounts, including high-yield savings account.
-Some of the best high-interest savings accounts, for example, offer an APY that's 20x or more than the national average APY.
+That allows them to pass on higher interest rates on deposit accounts, including high-yield savings accounts.
+Some of the best high-interest savings accounts, for example, offer an annual percentage yield (APY) that's 20x or more than the national average APY.

 Of course, the main drawback of neobanks may be the lack of branches.
-Sixty-six percent of millennials visited a bank branch in the previous six months, according to Gallup's research.
+Two-thirds of millennials visited a bank branch in the previous six months, according to research by Gallup.
 While that figure trails behind Gen X and Baby Boomers, it suggests that millennials still need a human touch to manage their banking needs from time to time.

-While credit unions may not offer all of the same tech capabilities as neobanks, they often have an edge over traditional banks when it comes to the fees they charge for banking products, interest rates on loans and annual percentage yields on deposit accounts.
+While credit unions may not offer all of the same tech capabilities as neobanks, they often have the edge over traditional banks.
+Credit unions compete well when it comes to the fees they charge for banking products, interest rates on loans, and annual percentage yields (APY) on deposit accounts.

 What's Next for Millennial Banking?

 As new technology evolves, including AI and machine learning, banks will likely have to evolve as well to keep pace with millennial banking needs.
-With Gen Z beginning to use banking services, there's more incentive than ever to realize tech's possibilities.
+With Gen Z joining them and using banking services, too, there's more incentive than ever to realize tech's possibilities.
 For the short-term at least, the challenge is finding the right balance between offering digital banking features and products, while still offering a personalized experience that speaks to what millennials need and desire most.